DerekGooding/DevBrewLabs.Evalis/README.md

 #### Arithmetic Formulas
 - SUM - Returns sum of provided values.
 For example: SUM([1,2,4]) // 7
 - AVERAGE - Returns average of provided values.
 For example: AVERAGE([3,2,4]) // 3
+- CEILING - Returns the smallest integral value that is greater than or equal to the specified decimal number.
+For example: CEILING(1.34) // 2
+- FLOOR - Returns the largest integral value that is less than or equal to the specified decimal number.
+For example: FLOOR(1.34) // 1
+- ROUND - Rounds a double-precision floating-point value to a specified number of fractional digits.
+For example: ROUND(1.34234, 2) // 1.35

 #### String Formulas
 - LOWER - Returns lower cased string.
 For example: LOWER("TESTSTRING") // teststring